makeabilitylab/physcomp/arduino/index.md

 Introduces RGB LEDs, using both common anode and cathode versions, and independently controlling brightness and hue.

 TODO:
-- blink no delay (where to put this?)
+- blink no delay (where to put this?).
+We do have a fade with no delay at end of led-fade.md
+  - But a blink no delay could also show how to blink multiple LEDs at different rates.
-- how to hook up multiple LEDS per port with Arduino
+- how to hook up multiple LEDS per port with Arduino (in parallel and why)
 - Where to put breadboard stuff?
+This should probably go in the basic electronics series but for now my focus is on Arduino stuff...

 ## Intro to Input